-Figure 3 shows the average annual level of investments made in the air transport value chain from 2002 to 2009.
-The largest investment is made by airlines, primarily in new or replacement aircraft, airframes, engines and other aircraft components, but also in ground equipment and corporate resources.
-Averaged over 2002-2009, airline investment around the world was \$506 billion annually.
-The next largest component is investment by the airport sector \$293 billion in average annual investment between 2002 and 2009.
+resources.
+Airline investment around the world was \$506 billion.
+The next largest component is investment by the airport sector of \$293 billion (IATA, 2011).
 It is often overlooked that airport investments are substantial and amount to 31% of the total investment in the aviation value chain.
 Airports have very low asset turnovers relative to airlines.
-The ratio of annual revenue to invested capital is 1.0 for airlines but only 0.2 for airports.
-Aircraft manufacturers had \$27 billion in invested capital is 1.0 million systems in the aviation value chain is split between ANSPs, freight forwarders, ground service providers, MROs, global distribution systems, travel agents and catering companies, which together account for \$69 billion or 7% of total investment.
+The ratio of annual revenue to invested capital is 1.0 for airlines (IATA, 2012b)4 but only 0.2 for airports (ACI, 2012).5 Aircraft manufacturers had \$27 billion in invested capital while leasing companies had \$48 billion in assets (IATA, 2011).
+The rest of capital investment in the aviation value chain is split between ANSPs, freight forwarders, ground service providers, MROs, global distribution systems, travel agents and catering companies, which together account for \$69 billion or 7% of total investment.